semgrep/semgrep-docs/docs/semgrep-ci/configuration-reference.md

 SEMGREP_RULES="p/security-audit p/secrets"
 ```

-## Suppressing blocking comments or errors
+## Suppressing blocking findings or errors

-Semgrep in CI can block a pull request (PR) or a merge request (MR) from being merged.
-This block can be caused by Semgrep's blocking comment or internal error of Semgrep.
-One option to avoid blocked PRs and MRs is to change configuration of blocking comments in the rule board of Semgrep App.
-Another option that Semgrep in CI allows you is to disable blocking comments without changing the setup of rules in the rule board.
+Most CI providers block pull requests (PRs) or merge requests (MRs) on non-zero exit codes.
+Semgrep exits with a non-zero exit code (exit code 1) when it reports a blocking finding.
+Other non-zero exit codes that also block your PRs and MRs signify an issue in running Semgrep (exit code 2 and above).
+For more information about specific Semgrep exit codes see [CLI reference](../../cli-reference/#exit-codes).

-Configure the behavior of Semgrep in CI to suppress blocking comments or internal Semgrep errors blocking your pipeline by using the following options in your YAML configuration file:
+Configure the behavior of Semgrep in CI to suppress blocking findings or internal Semgrep errors blocking your pipeline by using the following options in your YAML configuration file:

-- `semgrep ci` - Semgrep in CI fails on blocking comments, CI fails on internal errors.
+- `semgrep ci` - Semgrep in CI **fails** on blocking findings, CI **fails** on internal errors.
-- `semgrep ci || [ $? != 1 ]` - Semgrep in CI fails on blocking comments, CI ignores internal errors.
+- `semgrep ci || [ $? != 1 ]` - Semgrep in CI **fails** on blocking findings, CI **passes** on internal errors.
-- `semgrep ci || true` - Semgrep in CI passes on blocking findings, CI ignores internal errors.
+- `semgrep ci || true` - Semgrep in CI **passes** on blocking findings, CI **passes** on internal errors.

 To enable one of these options, insert the code under the `run` key, see the following example from GitHub Actions (GHA):